vvulpes0/inflection/README.md

 ## How to Build

+Make sure to run `git submodule update --init` in order to obtain the data in a fresh clone.

 The main portion of the software is the Haskell file `cm.lhs`.
 It is known to compile with GHC version 8.10.7.